-You may expect some level of automation of the skill somewhere within 2000 mindful, successful repetitions of the position or movement pattern.
+You may experience some level of automation of the skill somewhere within 2000 mindful, successful repetitions of that particular position or movement pattern.

 Note carefully how I phrased that answer… ‘some level of automation‘ and ‘somewhere within 2000‘ and ‘mindful, successful repetitions‘.

 Some level of automation – when you want to know how long it will take, you must clearly define in terms of external product and internal sensation what ‘it’ is.
 The more vague your desired result the more vague the time estimate will be.
-I am proposing that you can get some tangible level of automation of most common smooth swimming skills after 2000 repetitions – automated enough to hold up under low-intensity swimming, with ‘automation’ meaning the ‘hard-wires’ in the brain get firmly connected and you can remember how to do it right away in the next practice.
-But if it is an advanced skill this requires the fundamental skills to be in place to support it.
+I am proposing that you can get some tangible level of automation of most common smooth swimming skills after 2000 repetitions – automated enough to hold up under low-intensity swimming, with ‘automation’ meaning the ‘hard-wires’ in the brain get firmly connected and you can remember how to do it immediately in the next practice.
+But if it is an advanced skill (like breathing or 2 Beat Kick) this requires the supporting fundamental skills to be in place to support it.
 Sorry, no shortcuts.
-You can’t play the blues until you learn some fingering scales, (and you can’t play the blues for 2 hours straight without doing the intense training for that level of performance.)
+You can’t play the blues until your fingers learn some basic blues scales, and at first you play slowly.
+And you can’t expect to play the blues for 2 hours straight without doing the intense training to maintain precision for that duration.

 Somewhere within 2000 repetitions – maybe it will take you 200, maybe all 2000.
 But by 2000 you should notice some new patterns sticking firmly in your muscle memory.

 Mindful repetitions – these will require conscious, intentional commands given to muscles in order to retrain their action.
 Mindless, non-attentive repetitions don’t count toward the total number.

 Successful repetitions – this assumes that you can execute at least one movement as intended.
 Now you need to do it 2000 times the same way.
 Those unsuccessful movements don’t count toward the total number.